vandahalasi/BRAIN2SPEECH_LesssGoo/README.md

 It is done this way, beacuse we do not want test set to be made from only one participants recordings.
 The function in this file gives back the dataloaders.

+## Spectrogram to audio conversion ##
+We tried deep learning methods to convert the result spectrograms into audio files.
+To find the corresponding files and description go to: [spec_classifier](https://github.com/vandahalasi/BRAIN2SPEECH_LesssGoo/tree/main/spec_classifier)

 ## Trainig and Validation (II.
 Milestone)
 For the second Milestone we chose to pathes.
 A Tensorflow model was created in the [training_1participant.ipynb](https://github.com/vandahalasi/BRAIN2SPEECH_LesssGoo/blob/main/training_1participant.ipynb) notebook which uses a convolutional neural network.
 The other way was creating an LSTM model using Pytorch and it was working with the previously created dataloaders.
 The LSTM model implementation is in the [LSTM.py](https://github.com/vandahalasi/BRAIN2SPEECH_LesssGoo/blob/main/LSTM.py) file and training and testing fucntion are located in [LSTM_Train_n_Validation_notebook.ipynb](https://github.com/vandahalasi/BRAIN2SPEECH_LesssGoo/blob/main/LSTM_Train_n_Validation_notebook.ipynb) notebook.
 Both models are using Adam optimizer and MSE loss.
 The LSTM is using a Linear layer to encode the correct dimensions.